-The board is responsible for the other information.
+The board are responsible for the other information.
 The other information comprises the information included in the Annual Report and Financial Statements, other than the financial statements and our auditor's report thereon.
-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
-Our responsibility is to read the other information including the Report of the Board and Group Strategic Report and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the course of the audit, or otherwise appears to be materially misstated.
-If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the financial statements or a material misstatement of other information.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+Our opinion on the financial statements does not cover the other information we do not express any form of assurance conclusion thereon.
+Our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the financial statements or a material misstatement of the other information.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information we are required to report that fact.